snguyenwk/snguyenwk/README.md

 Hi there!
-This is Steven's assortment of coding projects ✭
+This is my assortment of coding projects ✭

 Computer Science @ Georgia Tech
 Focusing on Big Data, ML, and Product Management